 The world wide famous Niagara Falls are actually three falls that make a natural border between USA (state of New York) and Canada (Ontario).
 The highest one (and widest one, most impressive one) is the Horseshoe Falls, known also as Canadian Falls.
 Then there’re American Falls and the smallest one, Bridal Veil Falls.
 All of them are located fairly close from each other and altogether they make a breathtaking sight.

-I must admit that after reading my fellow Polish blogger’s post about Niagara Falls experience on the American side I was pretty skeptical about my visit there.
+I must admit that after hearing from my friends’ about Niagara Falls experience on the American side I was pretty skeptical about my visit there.
 But while American part is apparently full of annoying shops and other entertainment options Canadian didn’t seem to be like that.
 Sure, close to the main attractions such as Maid of the Mist or Table Rock there were couple of stands selling snacks or souvenirs but they weren’t all that overwhelming.
 The path connecting these two main attractions of Niagara Falls didn’t have even one stand that could disturb the pleasant walk with the breathtaking view of all waterfalls!

 Even if the beginning of May is still low season in Niagara Falls the place was full of tourists from all over the world.
 The majority was Asian (China, Japan, India) but I could hear so many various languages!
 But with so many attractions that Niagara Falls has to offer (there’re so many things to do, both with and without the falls, that they deserve a separate post or two here!) all these people spread all over the place and I didn’t have to wait more than 5 minutes to enter any place.